Lidia García

 Lidia García García, also known as The Queer Cañí Bot, (Montealegre del Castillo, November 26, 1989), is a Spanish lesbian researcher and activist.
 She is a popularizer of copla, feminism, and sexual dissidence in social networks and in the podcast ¡Ay, campaneras! that she created during the confinement caused by the COVID-19 pandemic.

 Trajectory

-She was born on November 26, 1989 in Montealegre del Castillo, a municipality in the province of Albacete.
-She listened to, zarzuelas, and cuplés since she was a child because her mother used to sing them.
+She was born on November 26, 1989, in Montealegre del Castillo, a municipality in the province of Albacete.
+She listened to zarzuelas, and cuplés since she was a child because her mother used to sing them.
 She started writing in her childhood and has won some literary prizes.
-One of them allowed her to participate as an expeditionary in the education and cultural exchange project La Ruta Quetzal n 2006 and to travel through Mexico, Belize and Guatemala.
+One of them allowed her to participate as an expeditionary in the education and cultural exchange project La Ruta Quetzal in 2006 and to travel through Mexico, Belize and Guatemala.